Low THC Oil Information for Patients and Caregivers

 Obtaining your Low THC Oil card:

-• You will be notified when card is ready for pickup, and you can check your card status here
+• You can check your card status here

-• You will need to sign an Download this pdf file. authorization form if someone other than yourself or your caregiver is picking up the card on your behalf
+• You will need to fill out and sign an Download this pdf file. authorization form if someone other than yourself or your caregiver is picking up the card on your behalf

 • You will need to show a valid driver’s license, state-issued identification card, passport, military ID, or other valid form of identification to pick up your card